Middlefield Collegiate Institute

 Middlefield Collegiate Institute (MCI) is a semestered, public high school in the neighbourhood of East Milliken in the city of Markham, Ontario, Canada.
 It is part of the York Region District School Board.
 It is located in southeast Markham, bordered by the major arteries McCowan Road to the west, Steeles Avenue to the south, Markham Road to the east and 14th Avenue to the North.

 History

+Middlefield Collegiate Institute was built in 1992 to feed the ever growing East Milliken community which is a suburban area.
+Initially as the community was growing, the enrolment was low but as the suburbs bloomed, more and more students began to enrol.

 In 2009, Middlefield had its first major expansion, building a tech wing with six new classrooms in the Southern Wing.
 It houses the Auto, Construction, Hairstyling tech classes, and some Applied English classes and Communication Tech classes.

 In 2013, factors such as a large exiting class and small entering class caused a surplus in teachers, resulting in 17 of them being moved across the board to other schools.

+In 2017, the new Aaniin Community Centre and Library was opened nearby and is frequented by students as a learning space and for social activities.

 Programs

 MCI has the widest array of Tech courses in South-east York Region.
 MCI offers Automotive Technology, Transportation Technology, Construction Technology, Design Technology, Computer Technology, Hairstyling and Aesthetic Technology, Communication Technology, Information Technology, Business Technology and Wood Shop.
 Other than that, the school also provides;